-- It is suitable for medium to small institutions and is apt for the organisations having a lesser variety of product. - There is specialisation of function also.
-This structure helps in coordinating and using the specialised knowledge of the functional managers. - In line organisation, the manager at the top has general knowledge hence he cannot impart specialised knowledge, while in functional authority the management is competent in the said function.
-It is also known as staff organisation. - However, it promotes sectional interest as one department sees its objectives from a narrower perspective.
+- It is suitable for medium to small institutions and is apt for the organizations having a lesser variety of product. - There is specialization of function also.
+This structure helps in coordinating and using the specialized knowledge of the functional managers. - In line organization, the manager at the top has general knowledge hence he cannot impart specialized knowledge, while in functional authority the management is competent in the said function.
+It is also known as staff organization. - However, it promotes sectional interest as one department sees its objectives from a narrower perspective.
 There is a violation of the unity of command under this structure as a single employee receives a command from the line authority and staff authority.
-It conflicts in the organisation.
+It conflicts in the organization.